Paul Manafort Close To Plea Deal To Avoid Second Federal Trial

 The tentative deal was first reported on Thursday evening by ABC News.

-Manafort is scheduled to appear in federal court in Washington D.C. on Friday morning in a hearing that had been moved from earlier in the week.
+Manafort is scheduled to appear in federal court in Washington, D.C., on Friday morning in a hearing that had been moved from earlier in the week.
 Negotiations have been underway between his lawyers and the office of Justice Department special counsel Robert Mueller.

 Manafort's D.C. case includes charges of alleged conspiracy, failing to register as a foreign agent and witness tampering.
 He already faces around 10 years in prison after having been convicted in a separate case last month in the Eastern District of Virginia on bank and tax fraud charges.